hijimasa/cxd5602pwbimu_localizer_arduino/README.md

 - **Calibration & Initialization:** The IMU sensor data is averaged over a predefined measurement period to determine the initial bias and orientation.
 - **Filtering:** A causal Gaussian filter is applied to smooth the sensor readings.
-- **Orientation Estimation:** The program uses quaternion representations and the Madgwick filter method to fuse accelerometer and gyroscope data.
-The quaternion update is computed using the Runge–Kutta (RK4) method.
+- **Orientation Estimation:** The program uses the **Fusion AHRS (Attitude and Heading Reference System)** library to fuse accelerometer and gyroscope data, providing robust quaternion-based orientation estimation with intelligent accelerometer rejection during motion.
+- **Gyroscope Bias Compensation:** Runtime gyroscope offset correction is performed using the Fusion library's FusionOffset algorithm.
+- **Acceleration Bias Correction:** An adaptive bias correction mechanism continuously updates acceleration bias during stationary periods.
-- **Zero Velocity Correction:** A zero-velocity update is implemented to reset drift when the sensor readings indicate near-zero movement.
+- **Zero Velocity Update (ZUPT):** A zero-velocity update is implemented to reset drift when the sensor readings indicate near-zero movement, based on acceleration and gyroscope magnitude thresholds.
-- **Position Estimation:** Velocity and position are updated using a simple Euler integration based on the corrected acceleration values.
+- **Position Estimation:** Velocity and position are updated using trapezoidal integration based on the corrected acceleration values.

 ## Features

 - **IMU Data Acquisition:** Reads acceleration, gyroscope, and temperature data from the Spresense IMU.
-- **Sensor Fusion:** Combines accelerometer and gyroscope data with calibration to provide reliable estimates of orientation.
+- **Fusion AHRS Integration:** Utilizes the Fusion library for robust sensor fusion with accelerometer rejection and automatic gravity removal.
-- **Quaternion-Based Orientation:** Implements quaternion differential equations and RK4 integration for smooth orientation updates.
+- **Quaternion-Based Orientation:** Provides smooth orientation updates using the Fusion AHRS algorithm.
 - **Gaussian Filtering:** Uses a causal Gaussian filter to reduce high-frequency noise in sensor data.
+- **Adaptive Bias Correction:** Continuously updates acceleration bias during stationary periods to compensate for temperature drift.
-- **Zero-Velocity Correction:** Applies a bias correction when the device is detected to be stationary.
+- **Zero-Velocity Update:** Applies ZUPT correction when the device is detected to be stationary, preventing velocity drift accumulation.
+- **Trapezoidal Integration:** Uses trapezoidal method for velocity and position updates, improving accuracy over simple Euler integration.
 - **Real-Time Data Output:** Logs key computed values (timestamp, sensor data, estimated acceleration, orientation, velocity, and position) via the Serial interface.

 ## Hardware Requirements